Top Scholarships & Key Resources for Transgender Students

 - FORGE

-A national transgender anti-violence organization founded in 1994, FORGE provides supportive services to sexual assault survivors.
+FORGE provides supportive services to sexual assault survivors.
 It hosts regional training events, sponsors relevant publications, and maintains an extensive directory of tools and resources for transgender students. - It Gets Better Project

 Founded in 2010, this nonprofit organization strives to connect and empower LGBTQ youth around the globe.
-It offers hope and encouragement by promoting success stories and advancing social media campaigns designed to raise public awareness of LGBT-related issues. - Susan’s Place
+It offers hope and encouragement by promoting success stories and advancing social media campaigns designed to raise public awareness of LGBTQ-related issues. - Susan’s Place

 Advocacy & Diversity